-Mirza Yunes, known as Mirza Kuchak Khan, was born in 1880 in the Ostad Sarai neighbourhood of Rasht.
+Mirza Yunes, known as Mirza Kuchak Khan, was born in 1880 in the Ostad Sarai neighborhood of Rasht.
 He grew up in a religious family, and his father, Mirza Bozorg, was one of the Rasht clerics.
-Because of this, Yunes was known as Mirza Kuchak from childhood and then as Kuchak Khan or Kuchak Jangali.
+Because of this, people named him Mirza Kuchak from childhood, and then Kuchak Khan or Kuchak Jangali.
 According to the sayings, He was strong, athletic, had a handsome face, and was raven-eyed.
-Also, socially, he was a man with morals, humble, faithful, a supporter of justice and freedom, and a supporter of the oppressed.
+Moreover, socially, he was a humble, faithful, righteous man who did not hesitate to support justice.
+He also used every chance to be the voice of the oppressed and voiceless.
 During his life, he refrained from consuming alcohol and tobacco and chose a wife in his last years.

-Mirza Kuchak Khan completed his early education in Saleh Abad and Jame School in Saleh Abad, Rasht.
-After that, he went to Qazvin and studied seminary courses at Salehiye School, then he came to Tehran and continued his education at Mahmoudieh School.
-According to Reza Mozafari in the book of Gilan celebrities, Mirza Kuchak Khan was in a situation where he could reach the position of a cleric.
+Kuchak Khan completed his early education in Saleh Abad and Jame School in Saleh Abad, Rasht.
+After that, he went to Qazvin and studied seminary courses at Salehiye School.
+Then he came to Tehran and continued his education at Mahmoudieh School.
+According to Reza Mozafari in the book of Gilan celebrities, Mirza Kuchak Khan had reached a level where he could become a cleric.
 But the developments in Iran at that time changed his life.
 He spent most of his education under Master Khalkhali, who had a strong influence on him and caused him to enter a new path.
 Master Khalkhali was a well-spoken man, so his words had a significant impact on every audience.

 Creation of The Jungle Movement

 In 1908, Mirza Kuchak Khan joined the group of freedom fighters in Gilan and went to Tehran to suppress Mohammad Ali Shah (the sixth king of Qajar).
-In this way, chaos and disorderly conditions spread everywhere.
-In such a situation, Mirza Kuchak Khan, along with the force he had gathered, created the Jungle Movement, one of the most popular local movements in Iran, to gain independence and freedom, and preserve and protect Iran’s borders.
+At that time, chaos and disorder were everywhere.
+In such a situation, Mirza, along with the force he had joined, created the Jungle Movement.
+Shortly, it became one of the most popular local movements in Iran and its goal was to gain independence and freedom while preserving and protecting Iran’s borders.

-In this movement, the understanding and intellectual people of the country were tired of living in a crisis of injustice, so on the way to achieving this goal, they walked together with Mirza Kuchak Khan.
+Intellectuals who were tired of living in injustice joined Kuchak Khan in this movement to fight against unfairness.
 Thus, on June 5, 1950, Mirza and his allies announced the republican government in Rasht by issuing a statement.

-On May 18, the forces of the Red Army entered Anzali in the name of suppressing the counter-revolutionary that was lurking in the north of Iran, which caused the movement of Mirza Kouchak Khan to oppose them.
-In the meantime, Mirza, with the Russian military and political forces, reached an agreement.
+On May 18, the forces of the Red Army entered Anzali to suppress the counter-revolutionary actions lurking in the north of Iran.
+Meanwhile, the movement of Mirza Kouchak Khan opposed them.
+In the meantime, Mirza and the Russian military and political forces agreed.
 Due to the agreement, each of them would pursue their own goals with military actions and not have an aggressive view of each other.

 Creation of the Edalat Party

 After the Red Army entered Iran, several members of the “Baku Justice Communist Party” also entered Gilan from Russia.
-And by holding meetings, they formed a party called Edalat, and contrary to the established agreements, they started propaganda against Mirza Kuchak Khan.
+After several meetings, they formed a party called Edalat.
+Contrary to the established agreements of the party, they started spreading propaganda against Mirza Kuchak Khan.

-The members of the Edalat Party, some of whom, like Ehsanollah Khan and Khalo Qurban, were close friends of Mirza, tried to kill or arrest him so that he would withdraw from the leadership of the revolution.
+The members of the Edalat Party, some of whom, like Ehsanollah Khan and Khalo Qurban, were close friends of Mirza.
+They tried their best to kill or arrest him so that he would withdraw from the leadership of the revolution.
 Mirza Kuchak Khan understood the purpose and plans of the party members, so he went to the forest.
 This way, many forest rangers were arrested, killed, and lost their weapons and property.

 But because they could not defeat Mirza, it caused the parties temporarily made peace.
 On the eve of Reza Khan’s coup (the founder of the Pahlavi dynasty), the political conditions of Iran were severely against Mirza Kuchak Khan.
 Also, the Russians left him alone and only thought of their interests in Iran.